replicatedhq/help-center/content/docs/audit-log/exposing-events/viewer.md

 gradient: "console"
 ---

-The Retraced embedded viewer is the easiest way consume and understand your audit log data.
+The Audit Log viewer is the easiest way consume and understand your audit log data.
 This guide will walk you through the viewer's features.

 Note -- if you're a Software Vendor and you're looking to embed the viewer into your site, see the [Embedded Viewer Guide](/docs/audit-log/getting-started/embedded-viewer/)